Dynamics of Quantum Chiral Solitons: Experimental signatures

 \subsection{Thermodynamic properties}

-No less remarkable are the thermodynamic consequences of the emergence of solitons as low-energy excitations of the system.
+The thermodynamic consequences of the emergence of solitons as low-energy excitations of the system are no less remarkable.
 As discussed throughout this work, for fields slightly above the saturation value, solitons constitute the lowest-energy excitations and exhibit a dispersive spectrum.
 Owing to the relatively flat soliton dispersion in this field range, a Schottky-like anomaly is expected to appear in the specific heat,

 where \( U \) denotes the internal energy.
 This low-temperature feature should be followed by a broader magnon-induced contribution at higher energies.
 At larger fields, the Schottky anomaly is expected to merge with the magnon contribution, resulting in a single broad peak in the specific heat.